Selections champion LGBTQ equality, health care, clean water, schools, public safety and more

 Today, U.S. Representative Mike Quigley (IL-05), Vice-Chair of the House Sustainable Energy and Environment Coalition, released the following statement after President Biden’s announcement that the United States will cut greenhouse gas emissions by 50-52 percent below 2005 levels by 2030 and will achieve net-zero emissions by no later than 2050:

 The PROTECT Immigration Act would rescind the 287(g) Program, which was dramatically expanded under Trump, and repeal the federal government’s authority to deputize state/local police to enforce federal immigration law

 Today, U.S. Representatives Mike Quigley (IL-05), Pramila Jayapal (WA-07), Jesús "Chuy" García (IL-04), and U.S.

-Today, U.S. Representative Mike Quigley (IL-05) released the following statement after House Democrats passed H.R.
-6, the American Dream and Promise Act, which provides vital protections to up to 2 million immigrants who have spent much of their lives in the United States:
+Today, U.S. Representative Mike Quigley (IL-05) released the following statement after House Democrats voted to pass H.R.
+51, the Washington DC Admission Act, which seeks to grant statehood to the District of Columbia: